Acute Viral Hepatitis Panel (Online CE Course)

 • Symptoms Typical of Acute Hepatitis

-• An acute hepatitis panel assesses which of the following infections?
+• A common acute hepatitis panel assesses which of the following infections?

-• Which of the following set of laboratory results is most consistent with acute hepatitis?
+• Which of the following sets of laboratory results is most consistent with acute hepatitis?

 • Acute Viral Hepatitis Panel